Larger Quantities, Lower Prices

 Grass Mulch – 1 Gallon Bag

-Mulching is a very powerful gardening tool.
+Mulching is a potent gardening tool.
 Mulching can include any of the removed plant material from a garden.
 This can help benefit the nutrient cycle in the garden because the nutrients that the plants hold will be returned to the soil.
-The initial removal of dead and dying plant material also helps the soil by not removing nutrients from the soil to feed plants that are dying.
+The initial removal of dead and dying plant material also helps the ground by not removing nutrients from the land to feed plants that are dying.
 This is a dual fold investment on mulching.
 Types of mulch can include shredded tree leaves, bark, chaff, sawdust, buckwheat hulls, peanut hulls, cocoa, and wheat straw.

-Mulch can be easily collected during normal lawn care and is why it’s such an effective tool.
-Most of the mulching work will be done by natural metabolic processes so the mulch can be simply added to the sod.
+Mulch can be easily collected during ordinary lawn care and is why it’s such a useful tool.
+Natural metabolic processes will do most of the mulching work so the mulch can be added merely to the sod.
 Using fresh clippings is beneficial because it cools the root zone, conserves moisture, and will add back a quarter of the nutrients back into the soil.
 As grass grows it takes and reserves nutrients, by adding the nutrient-rich grass back to the sod, the nutrient cycle is completed, giving higher yield growth to your garden.